 To contact us in your country of residence, please click here.

+Severe forms of fluid retention have been reported.
+Unexpected rapid weight gain should be investigated.
 Use with caution in patients with uncontrolled or significant cardiac disease and in patients who have or may develop prolongation of QTc.
 Low levels of potassium or magnesium must be corrected prior to Tasigna administration.
 Monitor closely for an effect on the QTc interval.
 Baseline ECG is recommended prior to initiating therapy and as clinically indicated.
-Cases of sudden death have been reported in clinical studies in patients with significant risk factors.
-Avoid use of concomitant drugs known to prolong the QT interval and strong CYP3A4 inhibitors.
-Avoid food 2 hours before and 1 hour after taking dose
+Uncommon cases (0.1 to 1%) of sudden death have been reported in clinical studies in patients with significant risk factors.

 Use with caution in patients with liver impairment, with a history of pancreatitis and with total gastrectomy.
 Patients with rare hereditary problems of galactose intolerance, severe lactase deficiency or glucose-galactose malabsorption should not use Tasigna.
+Correct clinically significant dehydration and uric acid levels due to possibility of tumour lysis syndrome.
 Tasigna may cause fetal harm in pregnant women.
 Women taking Tasigna should not breastfeed.

-The most frequent Grade 3 or 4 adverse events are hematological (neutropenia, thrombocytopenia, anemia) which are generally reversible and usually managed by withholding Tasigna temporarily or dose reduction.
-Chemistry panels, including electrolytes, lipid profile, liver enzymes, and glucose should be checked prior to therapy and periodically.
-Tasigna can cause increases in serum lipase.
+The most frequent Grade 3 or 4 adverse events are hematological (neutropenia and thrombocytopenia) which are generally reversible and usually managed by withholding Tasigna temporarily or dose reduction.
+Monitor blood counts regularly.
+Pancreatitis has been reported.
 The most frequent non-hematologic adverse events were rash, pruritus, nausea, fatigue, headache, alopecia, myalgia, constipation and diarrhea.
+Most of these adverse events were mild to moderate in severity.